 5. Apply for Your Child to be Found Eligible to Immigrate to the United States as an Orphan

 After you finalize the adoption or gain legal custody for purposes of emigration and adoption in Nigeria, USCIS must determine if the child meets the definition of an orphan under U.S. immigration law in order for the child to immigrate to the United States.
 You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of the child and unless an exception applies, you must identify a primary provider.

 If you have a valid Form I-600A approval, you may file your Form I-600 petition in the United States with the USCIS National Benefits Center, or at the U.S. Consulate in Lagos, Nigeria.
 Please see the USCIS website for more information about filing options.

 When a Form I-600 petition is adjudicated by USCIS in the United States the consular section in Lagos, Nigeria must complete a Form I-604, Determination on Child for Adoption (sometimes informally referred to as an orphan determination), to verify the child’s orphan status.
-When a Form I-600 petition is adjudicated by an international USCIS office, USCIS generally completes the Form I-604 determination.
+This determination is usually made after the I-600 filed with USCIS in the United States has been approved.

 6. Apply for a U.S. Immigrant Visa for Your Child and Bring Your Child Home

-Once your adoption is complete or you have obtained legal custody of the child for the purposes of emigration and adoption of the child in the United States and the Form I-604 determination has been completed, finding that your child meets the legal definition of an orphan for immigration purposes, you need to apply for three documents before your child can travel to the United States:
+Once your adoption is complete or you have obtained legal custody of the child for the purposes of emigration and adoption of the child in the United States and prescreening related to the I-604 determination has been completed, you will be notified of a scheduled interview date.
+Prior to this interview, you need to apply for three documents before your child can travel to the United States: